Against all odds, Sutton Valence secure double against Old Wills.

 The game ended 3-2 to high-flying Sutton Valence, Sutton Valence go to Canterbury looking to push for 3rd place.

-Goals: Duncan Wills, Duncan Fields, Seb O'Leary
+Goals: Duncan Wills, Duncan Field, Seb O'Leary

 Report By: Nick Hall